austinesmith/cdk-and-vuejs-in-s3/README.md

 <br/>

 **6. *(optional)* Inspect the newly created resources by logging into the AWS Management Console**
-  * The newly created resources be viewed in the S3 and CloudFormation sections of the AWS Management Console
+  * The newly created resources can be viewed in the S3 and CloudFormation sections of the AWS Management Console
   * AWS S3 is an object storage web service that logically separates its files into buckets as key-value pairs
   * The file objects of the Vue.js web application are stored inside created buckets in the S3 section of the AWS Management Console
   * Access to these objects is controlled by an associated resource policy (or more specifically, an implicit deny bucket policy)